jcordry/Mobile-App-Dev-Reference/README.md

 ## Milestone

+You need to pass 5 milestones.
+Each one is worth 2 points, so that should be 10 points altogether that can go towards your final mark.
 For your milestones, you want to might have:

 1. Your form from week 3.
    - Potentially include some API.
 Here is where you can find some API: